This particular limb is even thinner and more unstable than the ones to be found in the Out on a Limb group of essays — of which it used to be a part.

 I have finally taken the somewhat exasperated stance of deciding that what is IN the books is in the books, and what is not in the books is not in the books and if it contradicts the books, then to hell with it.

 In the books Reggie died in 1980.
-If, as we are told in the books, that he was 17 at the time of his death, then he was born in 1963.
+If, as we are told in the books, he was 17 at the time of his death, then he was born in 1963.

-So, given all the repeated clankers that keep sending us to this particular year; even setting the death dates for three of the Black family’s men aside, what on earth happened in the war against Voldemort in 1979?
+So, given all the repeated clankers that keep sending us to this particular year; even setting the death dates for three of the Black family’s men aside, what on earth could have happened in the war against Voldemort in 1979?
 Do we know?
 Have we got any kind of a hint?

 Well, actually, yes, we have.